Child marriage in the United States

 Child marriage, defined by the United Nations as a marriage in which at least one party is under 18 years of age occurs legally in the United States.
-The U.S. is the only UN member state that has not yet ratified the Convention on the Rights of the Child.
-Its Committee on the Rights of the Child "reaffirms that the minimum age limit should be 18 years for marriage."
+The United States is the only UN member state that has not yet ratified the Convention on the Rights of the Child.
+Its Committee on the Rights of the Child "reaffirms that the minimum age limit should be 18 years for marriage".
 Within the United States, each state and territory as well as Washington, D.C. set the marriage age in its jurisdiction.
-As of June 2025, four states have no statutory minimum age when all exemptions are taken into account.
-These states are California, Mississippi, New Mexico, and Oklahoma.
+As of May 2026, three states have no statutory minimum age when all exemptions are taken into account.
+These states are California, Mississippi and New Mexico.